The Fore RAFT Transition Fund for Small Charities and Social Enterprises to Open on July 20th

 Are you a great small charity or social enterprise changing people’s lives?
 Have you ever felt that funding application processes for trusts and foundations favour organisations with experienced fundraisers?

 The Fore’s RAFT Transition Fund is offering unrestricted grants of up to £15,000 to help fantastic small charities plan for the longer term and gain a stronger footing in a post-coronavirus world.

 The Fore is looking to fund small organisations working with marginalised groups and led by people in the community that may have found it hard to access trust and foundation funding in the past.
 We want to be different.
 Our funding process is specifically designed to level the playing field and give no advantage to those with fundraising experience or connections.
-Our consultant assessors, who have a wide range of experience and backgrounds, are there to help shortlisted applicants think about their strategy and they write the final reports.
+Our strategic applicant consultants, who have a wide range of experience and backgrounds, are there to help shortlisted applicants think about their strategy and they write the final reports.
 Funding decisions are made by panels that include local community representatives, charity leaders and strategic business people.

 We’re here to help: alongside grant funding, small charities and social enterprises can connect with our network of enthusiastic skilled volunteers from some of the UK’s most prestigious businesses.
 You tell us what support you need – strategy, business planning, financial forecasting, marketing, law, IT and much more – and we work to introduce you to a range of people who can provide the support you need.